plone/documentation/develop/plone/sessions/login.rst

 * Setting the status message after login

+You can use the `collective.onlogin <https://pypi.python.org/pypi/collective.onlogin>`_ package to set up many actions for you.

-Post-login code can be executd with :doc:`events </develop/addons/components/events>` defined in PluggableAuthService service.
+If you need more control, post-login code can be executed with :doc:`events </develop/addons/components/events>` defined in PluggableAuthService service.

 * ``IUserLoggedInEvent``